jeremycherfas/user/pages/03.blog/2019-1-22/listen.md

 ---
-title: "Listened to: Episode 23: Thinking about a Website for Events"
+title: "&#127911; Episode 23: Thinking about a Website for Events"
 published: true
 date: 22-01-2019 11:15
 taxonomy: